 Organizations don't operate independently.
 They sit within the context of national and international developments in decarbonization innovations.
-Worldwide this includes decarbonization of fuel and innovations around electric vehicles.
+About 200 Australian companies have a 43% compulsory Scope 1 emission reduction target by 2030.

-Today decarbonization is largely focused on clean, renewable energy.
+Decarbonization can be is largely focused on clean, renewable energy.
 The energy sector has tackled its own emissions.
 Huge gains will be made in other industries too, especially the most energy intensive.

 It's important to remember that while offsetting may initially be the means of achieving carbon neutrality, it's not an example of decarbonization.

 Decarbonization (the process of removing or reducing CO2 output) should always be the primary focus of any carbon neutrality agenda.